 I spent just over three weeks with the Nikon D3S, chiefly to put it through its paces as a video camera, but also to evaluate its still capabilities.
 Accordingly, I'll separate this report into two categories.

-Shooter's Report - Still Capture
+Field Test - Still Capture

 As we've already indicated, the Nikon D3S is best described as an update to the D3, rather than a totally revised model.
 Many of the features which made the D3 an excellent platform have been maintained on the Nikon D3S, if not improved.